-This article discuss the methodology that makes “Classic Window Form Application” responsive with custom coding.
-Before going forward, we must understand what is responsiveness, why responsive behaviour is so important and why responsiveness is such a “big thing”.
-A short and crisp definition of responsiveness would be the ability to scale the controls and images of an application to make it look good on all devices(desktop, tablets, and mobiles).
-With responsive approach of designing websites and applications gaining such popularity that developers of application and websites are much more bound to follow responsive patterns.
-As we know that by default classic window form applications does not support responsive behaviour as it lacks Html and CSS.
+This article discusses the methodology that makes “Classic Window Form Application” responsive with custom coding.
+Before going forward, we must understand what is responsiveness, why responsive behavior is so important and why responsiveness is such a “big thing”.
+A short and crisp definition of responsiveness would be the ability to scale the controls and images of an application to make it look good on all devices(desktops, tablets, and mobiles).
+With the responsive approach to designing websites and applications gaining such popularity that developers of applications and websites are much more bound to follow responsive patterns.
+As we know that by default classic window form applications do not support responsive behavior as it lacks Html and CSS.
 This lacking makes it difficult for window form applications to compete against tablet applications designed on android or on IOS.
-Though window form application suffer with this problem.
-But, there are ways with which we can achieve optimum level of responsiveness.
+Though window form applications suffer from this problem.
+But, there are ways in which we can achieve the optimum level of responsiveness.
 This could be done if we define the position and size of our controls as a certain percentage of our application window size.

 Why bother about making window forms application responsive when we have alternative options like WPF and Universal window applications?

-Well in most of the cases we can opt for other options.
-But when our application needs to do work in conjunction with some sort of external devices like scanners or printers.
-There are very strong possibilities that SDK’s of those hardware may not be compatible with these newer alternatives like (WPF, Universal Window Applications).
+Well in most cases we can opt for other options.
+But when our application needs to work in conjunction with some sort of external devices like scanners or printers.
+There are very strong possibilities that SDKs of that hardware may not be compatible with these newer alternatives like (WPF, and Universal Window Applications).

-Also, there may be cases where client want to use “Window Surface”(touch screen) to support windows version of the application.
-And just like any other tablet application based on Android or IOS, your application too, is expected to be responsive.
-This article provides you an approach to find a solution to such specified problems.
+Also, there may be cases where clients want to use “Window Surface”(touch screen) to support the windows version of the application.
+And just like any other tablet application based on Android or IOS, your application to is expected to be responsive.
+This article provides you with an approach to finding a solution to such specified problems.

 Step One :

-Open Visual Studio, navigate to File menu, select New and click on Project and Choose “Window Form Application ” template.
+Open Visual Studio, navigate to the File menu, select New and click on Project and Choose the “Window Form Application ” template.

 Step Two :